 With a distinctively shaped head, Boxers are good-natured, playful dogs with expressive faces.
 Even as they grow older, they remain very energetic.
 Boxers can be timid around strangers, and may be aggressive around other dogs.

 Offering trusted dog training at locations across the United States since 2006

 Countries/regions most popular in: Bulgaria, Serbia, Israel

-Small size mixes with big personality to create this alert, intelligent breed.
+A small dog breed, Pomeranians mix their slight stature with big personalities.
 Pomeranians make great pets for families with children who can act sensibly around the dog – they have a tendency to snap around other animals and act in a reserved manner around unfamiliar humans.
 Poms are happy as apartment pets and require only a small amount of indoor exercise.

 Pomeranians are another breed popularized by royalty – Queen Victoria fell in love with the breed on a visit to Italy.
 She also helped to reduce the size of the breed from approximately thirty pounds to the size we see today – on average, a mere five pounds.

 Countries/regions most popular in: Hungary, United Kingdom, Czech Republic